-Lesson: Jobs was very fond of this quote which, in fact, he got from Pablo Picasso.
+Lesson: Steve Jobs was very fond of this quote which, in fact, he got from Pablo Picasso.
 Good speakers never try to copy other speakers.
 Good speakers know that they can only be themselves.
 However, good speakers are willing to “steal” from others.
 And here, I am talking about trying out something that they have learned from another speaker, or read in a book, or learned in a course on public speaking.
 Nobody knows everything and we should be open to learning from others.
 But we should never try to be like others.

 7. “I think if you do something and it turns out pretty good, then you should go do something else wonderful, not dwell on it for too long.
 Just figure out what’s next.”